What are the options for treating endometriosis? Ablation or hysterectomy? Read our article for more information.

 When we ask ourselves, "Do I really need Vitamin D," we first need to look at the benefits it gives us.

 Our skin naturally produces vitamin D when it’s exposed to sunlight in the summer months, which is why it’s known as the ‘sunshine vitamin’.

 This highly important nutrient helps to prevent an array of health issues and has multiple health benefits.
 Among them:

 Deficiency is becoming more and more common.
-It is due to the winter months and a range of lifestyle factors - such as increasing time spent indoors, fears of sun-overexposure, use of sunscreen and wearing clothing that covers the legs and arm.
+It is due to the winter months and a range of lifestyle factors - such as increased time spent indoors, fears of sun overexposure, use of sunscreen and wearing clothing that covers the legs and arms.